-At first red light therapy was only accessible at specialist centers.
+At first, red light therapy was only accessible at specialist centers.
 Recent times have seen a rise in RLT apparatus that can be used at home.
-A consequent need to know how often to make use of them arises.
+So reasonably, many people want to know how often should you do red light therapy.

 How Long Does It Take for Red Light Therapy to Work?